-During Q2 2023, the Company had ongoing production operations on its Jasmine/Ban Yen, Nong Yao, and Manora oil fields, and re-started production on the Wassana oil field.
-Aggregate production averaged 22,097 bbls/d during Q2 2023.
-One drilling rig was under contract for the duration of the guarter.
+During Q3 2023, the Company had ongoing production operations on its Jasmine/Ban Yen, Nong Yao, and Manora oil fields, and production operations at the Wassana oil field for the first days of Q3 2023, prior to implementing a precautionary suspension on July 7, 2023.
+Aggregate production averaged 19,961 bbls/d during Q3 2023.
+One drilling rig was under contract for the duration of Q3 2023.